TwoDeen/TwoDeen/README.md

 - 👀 I’m interested in NLP
 - 🌱 I’m currently learning NLP-DeepLearning
 - 💞️ I’m looking to collaborate on NLP-Japanese
-- 📫 How to reach me mohideen.noordeen@gmail.com
+- 📫 How to reach me first_name last_name gmail

 <!---
 TwoDeen/TwoDeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.